 North Archer’s handsome face creased in a grimace.
 “I’d feel better if you’d stop talking to the undead.”

 “It was just a small favor for Isolde.
 Nothing happened.
-Well, this degenerate named Ethan harassed me, and then a bimbo named Kimberley whined about Oingo Boingo, but other than that, pretty dull.”
+Well, a bimbo named Kimberley whined about missing an Oingo Boingo concert, and then this degenerate named Ethan harassed me, but other than that, pretty dull.”

 “Kimberley’s been dead awhile then.”
 North sat down in his desk chair slowly, and Alice watched him, still worried about the pneumonia that had laid him low.